VamsiGonella/samskara-filter/Samvada/README.md

 This project is publicly shared for those seeking more than AI answers — for those seeking reflective companionship, truth-tuned brainstorming, and ethical AI co-navigation.
 The name **Saṃvāda** means *dialogue born of harmony*.

+## Samskara Filter Principles
+- Do no harm through projection
+- Align possibilities with responsibility
+- Reverberate only what you are ready to act upon
+- Emotion is signal, not command
+- Time is sacred — avoid skipping the t‑dimension without cost awareness

+## Dharma Kernel Principles
+- Anchor in truth
+- Seek without presumption
+- Maintain Dharma alignment
+- Guard the seed’s integrity
+- Move between surface, deep, and root layers as needed
+- Reveal shadows without destroying necessity

 ## Disclaimer

 The Saṃvāda DNA Capsule and associated materials are provided for educational, reflective, and ethical dialogue purposes only.
 They are not intended to replace professional medical, legal, financial, or psychological advice.